Why you should listen to flight safety demos

 He, and other passengers at the back of the plane at the time, hit the aircraft's ceiling.

-"In that situation the seatbelt sign was turned on and there was still a line of people for the bathroom - they knew they shouldn't be out of their seat," he says.
+"In that situation the seatbelt sign was turned on and there was still a line of people for the bathroom - they knew they shouldn't be out of their seats," he says.

 "This could happen at any moment - even the flight crew don't know its coming."